kojix2/chatgpt-cli/README.md

 | `%help`             | Show the help.
 Humans forget commands.                             |

 Note that for `%config`, `%data`, and other commands launch an editor.
 The editor used can be set by the `EDITOR` environment variable.
-Note that the tool is still being improved and the behavior of the magic commands will continue to change.

 ### Substitution